simonpcouch/pal/README.md

 watch your code be rewritten.

-**Much of the documentation in this package is aspirational and its interface is likely to change rapidly.**
+**Much of the documentation in this package is aspirational and its interface is likely to change rapidly.** Note, especially, that keyboard shortcuts will have to registered in the usual way (via Tools \> Modify Keyboard Shortcuts \> search “Pal”), for now.

 ## Installation